 Photo Credit: Pexels.

 Sticking to the imperial system with a sense of patriotic duty, Americans measure in inches and feet, baffling the rest of the world that has embraced the metric system.
+It’s mostly unpractical rather than weird really!
 This dedication to traditional measurement units is seen as a unique blend of heritage and stubbornness.

 3. The Art of Tipping